 At every step in this interaction, there is the potential for miscommunication, a series of gaps between Person 1’s intentions and the impact on Person 2.
-One could misunderstand one’s own private intentions or choose the wrong words or tone when trying to express them.
+One could misunderstand one’s private intentions or choose the wrong words or tone when trying to express them.
 Or, Person 2 could misinterpret the message encoded by Person 1, leading to unintended consequences.
 When two people communicate effectively, “the effect is what was intended, [and] the gap has been bridged.
 If the effect is the opposite of what was intended, the gap has become greater.”3

 Bridging the Interpersonal Gap

 “Tell them it’s still too watery – the cement is too watery.
 It needs to be strong – fuerte, fuerte.”
 Mr. Mitchell gestured with his biceps.
-A dozen men from the community were taking turns mixing the cement with their shovels: scrape, tap, scrape, tap.
+A dozen men from the community were mixing the cement with their shovels: scrape, tap, scrape, tap.
 It was brutal work, unforgiving.
 Through me, Mr. Mitchell had been telling them all day that they were adding too much water to the cement mixture.
 I knew they were getting frustrated and tired.
 I couldn’t bring myself to correct them again.
 The air was heavy with humidity.
 The blistering afternoon sun bore down on us.
 Rosy patches of sunburn bloomed on my white cheeks.
 The engineering team sat in the shade of a nearby tree, playing with the children who had shown up to watch their fathers work.
 I stood in the middle, unsure of where I belonged, shuttling messages back and forth between the engineers and my community.

 Written by Cullen Heater